Petra-78/mini-message-board/README.md

 # Mini Message Board

-A fun, lightweight message board built with Node.js, Express, and EJS.
+A fun, lightweight message board built with Node.js, Express, PostgreSQL and EJS.
 Users can post messages with their username and see messages from others in real time.

 Live preview: https://mini-message-board-production-1f0a.up.railway.app/